United States military buildup in the Caribbean during Operation Southern Spear: End of diplomatic effort

-Colombia conflict

-Following increased criticism by Colombian President Gustavo Petro over US strikes on vessels and support for Israel during his visit to the September session of the UN General Assembly, the US Department of State revoked Petro's visa on 27 September, stating on X that: "Earlier today, Colombian president (Gustavo Petro) stood on a NYC street and urged U.S. soldiers to disobey orders and incite violence."

-On 18 October, Petro stated that the 16 September strike announced by Trump had killed a Colombian fisherman; other sources said he was referring to the 15 September strike.
-Petro said the vessel was not involved in drug trafficking, and accused the US of murder.
-The US labeled the charged "baseless".
-Trump responded calling Petro an "illegal drug leader", who was "low rated" and not helping diminish production of drugs, stating that the US would end the large subsidies it provided to Colombia.

-In October 2025, the United States Department of the Treasury announced sanctions against Petro and Interior Minister Armando Benedetti, citing their alleged involvement in illicit drug trafficking activities.
-These measures marked a significant deterioration in bilateral relations, with the Colombian government condemning the decision as politically motivated and labeling it "an act of aggression" against its sovereignty.
-Analysts described the move as one of the most severe diplomatic escalations between Bogotá and Washington in recent years.

 Escalation

-Initially positioned as a mission to stop narcotics traffic to the US, by mid-October, Venezuelan opposition figures and independent analysts confirmed a shift in US objectives toward regime change, with Trump acknowledging the possibility of strikes within Venezuelan territory.
+Initially positioned as a mission to stop narcotics traffic to the US, by mid-October 2025, Venezuelan opposition figures and independent analysts confirmed a shift in US objectives toward regime change, with Trump acknowledging the possibility of strikes within Venezuelan territory.

 On 15 October, Trump confirmed he had authorized the CIA to conduct lethal ground operations inside Venezuela and elsewhere around the Caribbean, and that military officials were drafting options for strikes on Venezuelan territory.
 Trump related the decision to illegal immigration to the United States and narcotraffic saying: "Number one, they have emptied their prisons into the United States of America.
 They came in through the, well, they came in through the border ...
 And the other thing are drugs, we have a lot of drugs coming in from Venezuela."
-The New York Times reported the next day that Alvin Holsey would retire as head of USSOUTHCOM, with anonymous sources reporting tension between Holsey and the Trump administration over Venezuela.
+The New York Times reported the next day that Alvin Holsey would retire as head of USSOUTHCOM, with anonymous sources reporting tension between Holsey and the Trump administration over the legality of the strikes.